mahmoud/sedimental/entries/simple_statistics_for_systems.md

-We discuss more about instrumentation below, but for now we assume these data collection streams are in place and focus on numerical measurements like durations.
+We discuss more about instrumentation below, but for now we assume these data collection streams are in place and focus on numerical measurements like execution times.
 The correct starting point minimizes bias.
 We assume the least, treating our measurements as values of random variables.
-So opens the wide world of descriptive statistics, a whole area devoted to describing the behavior of randomness.
+So opens the door to the wide world of descriptive statistics, a whole area devoted to describing the behavior of randomness.
 While this may sound obvious, remember that much of statistics is dedicated to modeling and inferring future outcomes.
-Knowing that "descriptive" statistics is the technical opposite of "inferential" statistics drastically narrows down future searches.
+They may go hand-in-hand, but knowing that "descriptive" statistics and "inferential" statistics are the correct terms drastically narrows down future research.

 Collecting measurements is all about balance.
 Too little data and you might as well have not bothered, in the best case.
 Worst case, you